yniverz/php-uni-support/README.md

 - Users can mark requirements as completed.
 - Users can view their progress in terms of completed requirements and credits earned.
 - Users can delete modules and requirements.

+### iCal Integration
+- You can add the requirements with dates as events to your calendar using the iCal path `/calendar.ics?username=USERNAME&password=PASSWORD`.